JesseGauntlet/nomable/mydocs/idea.md

 - I want ratings and reviews for restaurants
 1) See a list of friend ratings for a restaurant
 2) X approve, X disapprove (4+ star vs 3- star?)

+- I want to see a custom pentagon stat page for my 5 favorite tags
+1) See pengaton stats on each profile
+2) Modify top 5 tags to display
+3) Compare pentagon stats with friends

+AI Stories:
+- I want AI to automatically analyze my videos
+1) Take frames, send to AI to analyze
+2) AI generates tags, description, and recipe

+- I want AI to automatically modify my feed to show less of things that may fall under my food restrictions

+- I want AI to recommend me restaurants based on my preferences

+- I want to be able to swipe right and left on videos
+0) Record in Interactactions document
+1) Swipe right: Generate restaurant recommendations based on AI description / tags / user location
+2) Swipe left: Generate recipe recommendations based on AI description / tags

+- I want AI to automatically do content moderation
+1) Report posts that are not food
+2) Report posts that are not safe for work

 Stretch stories: